Sexual Assault and Sexual Violence Policy

 - Security to assist with investigations and gathering evidence, to implement measures to reduce sexual violence on campus, and to collaborate with local police where appropriate.

-7. How Will the College Respond to a Report of Sexual Violence?
+7. How Will Seneca Respond to a Report of Sexual Violence?

-A report of sexual violence may also be referred to the police, or to other community resources at the complainant’s request, where the persons involved are not members of the College community or in circumstances where the College is unable to initiate an internal investigation under this Policy.
+A report of sexual violence may also be referred to the police or to other community resources, at the complainant’s request, where the person(s) involved are not members of the Seneca community, or otherwise where appropriate in circumstances where Seneca is unable to initiate an internal investigation under this Policy.

 7.1.
 Where the Respondent is a Student

-Sexual violence is a violation of the Student Code of Conduct, Personal Safety and Security Threat and the Discrimination and Harassment policies It is considered a serious offence and will be addressed in a manner which is consistent with other serious offences.
+The Student Conduct Office is responsible for the intake, investigation, and decision making on a report of sexual violence adhering to the procedures outlined in the Student Code of Conduct.
+Seneca may also decide to use an external investigator when appropriate in the circumstances.
+Sexual violence is a violation of the Student Code of Conduct, Personal Safety and Security Threat, and the Discrimination and Harassment policies.
+It is considered a serious offence and will be addressed in a manner which is consistent with other serious offences.
 Please see each policy for more details on each disciplinary process.

 7.2 Where the Respondent is an Employee

 The perpetration of sexual violence is a violation of an employee’s duty to their employer.
-It is also a violation of Personal Safety and Security Threat Policy.
-Such misconduct may also violate Seneca’s Discrimination and Harassment Policy, as well as the relevant collective agreement.
-Allegations against employees will be addressed in accordance with the Sexual Assault Policy and this protocol, as well as any of the other policies mentioned herein, and, where applicable, the relevant collective agreement.
-If, following an investigation, a complaint is substantiated, the College will decide on an appropriate response, which may include discipline up to and including the perpetrator’s discharge from employment.
+It is also a violation of the Personal Safety and Security Threat Policy and the Discrimination and Harassment Policy.
+Such misconduct may also violate one of Seneca’s collective agreements.
+Human Resources is responsible for the intake, investigation, and decision-making on a report of sexual violence.
+Seneca may also decide to use an external investigator when appropriate in the circumstances.
+Allegations against employees will be addressed in accordance with the Sexual Assault and Sexual Violence Policy and this protocol, as well as any of the other policies mentioned herein, and, where applicable, the relevant collective agreement.

 7.3 Where the Respondent is not a Student or Employee

-Contractors, suppliers, volunteers or visitors who attend on campus will be subject to complaints if they engage in prohibited conduct.
-Where a complaint against the respondent is substantiated, the College will take appropriate action.
+Contractors, suppliers, volunteers, or visitors who attend on campus will be subject to complaints if they engage in prohibited conduct.

-All contractual relationships entered into by the College will be governed by a standard contract compliance clause stating that contractors must comply with this Policy and the Ontario Human Rights Code, including co-operating in investigations.
-Breach of the clause may result in penalties, cancellation, or other sanctions.
+All contractual relationships entered into by Seneca will be governed by a standard contract compliance clause stating that contractors must comply with this Policy and the Ontario Human Rights Code, including co-operating in investigations.
+Seneca may also decide to use an external investigator when appropriate in the circumstances.

 7.4 Multiple Proceedings

-Where criminal and/or civil proceedings are commenced in respect of the allegations of sexual violence, the College shall conduct its own independent investigation into such allegations, and will make its own determination in accordance with its policies and procedures.
-Where there is an ongoing criminal investigation, the College will cooperate with the local police.
+Where criminal and/or civil proceedings are commenced in respect of the allegations of sexual violence, Seneca shall conduct its own independent investigation into such allegations, and will make its own determination in accordance with its policies and procedures.
+Where there is an ongoing criminal investigation, Seneca will cooperate with the local police.

 8. Other Resources and Supports Available to You